When Leadership Weeps The Power of Reverent Submission in Business

 Amen.

-Take a moment now, breathe deep, sit still, and ask: “Where is God inviting me to lead from a deeper place today?”
+Take a moment now, breathe deep, sit still, and ask: “Where's God inviting me to lead from a deeper place today?”

 Reflection and Journaling